 - Doing something calm before bed, like meditating or journaling

 Try to develop a routine when it comes to your sleep schedule, too.
 This will help your natural circadian rhythms to be “reset” the right way.
 A routine will let your mind and body know it’s time to sleep, rather than doing anything else.
 Go to bed at the same time each night and wake up at the same time every morning.
 It can take some discipline and practice to fall into a schedule like that, but it’s well worth it for better sleep.

 Focus On Your Breathing

 If you’re tiring out quickly on hikes and find yourself breathing heavily along the way, you might want to consider “working out” your lungs to build stamina.
 You can improve your breathing by working on different techniques.

 Most people take very shallow breaths without even realizing it.
-When you’re doing something strenuous, which makes it harder for your body to get the oxygen it needs, so you’ll get tired faster.
+When you’re doing something strenuous, which makes it harder for your body to get the oxygen it needs, you’ll get tired faster.